ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 # Creation of a Cloud Pak Sandbox (for Developers)

 This folder contains the Infrastructure as Code or Terraform code to create a **Sandbox** with an **Openshift** (ROKS) cluster on IBM Cloud Classic with a Cloud Pak.
-At this time the Cloud Paks to install are:
+At this time the supported Cloud Paks are:

 - Cloud Pak for Multi Cloud Management (CP4MCM)
 - Cloud Pak for Applications (CP4A)